 DPhil (PhD) thesis

 My DPhil research explored strategic approaches to biodiversity conservation.
 Globally we are faced with an extinction crisis and resources for biodiversity conservation must be carefully targeted.

-How would you set about evaluating a systematic conservation planning project?
+How would you set about evaluating a conservation planning project?
 We discuss theories of change and causal pathways in our Annual Reviews article.

 Systematically locating best-available evidence